mylifeecho/mylifeecho.github.io/_drafts/elasticsearch-plugin-scala.md

 ### Release on github

 Next step will be release our plugin on github to be able to install plugin using standard elasticsearch commnand.
 This command will look like `./bin/plugin --install mylifeecho/elasticsearch-hw-plugin/0.0.1`.
 Version number of course should be according [Semantic Versioning][semver], but keep in mind that your plugin builded for elasticsearch 1.3.x may not work on elasticsearch 1.4.x.
 In my case I had issue due to changes in interface of `BaseRestHandler` contructor.
 So you probably would like to have plugin version per elasticsearch version like [these guys][aws-plugin] do.
+When you run `./bin/plugin --install` command elasticsearch will try to access `download.elastic.co` first and than maven central in order to download your plugin.
+Follow [OSSRH Guide][ossrh] to deploy plugin and take a look at [OSSRH Gradle][ossrh-gradle].

+You can find the source code of hello world plugin on [Guthub][hw-src].
+Next I'm going to show how to add support of new script language into elasticsearch.

 [4sq]: https://github.com/foursquare/es-scorer-plugin
 [idea]: https://www.jetbrains.com/idea/